Data Processing Agreement (DPA)

 Personnel

 - Planned: written confidentiality clauses in employment / contractor agreements for every person with production access; documented background-check posture.
-Today the operating entity has a small headcount and confidentiality is governed by the underlying Plugis, Lda. employment terms; the formal annex evidence is on the roadmap.
+Today the operating entity has a small headcount and confidentiality is governed by the underlying Plugis, Lda. employment terms.

-- Need-to-know access to tenant data is enforced by the admin-app role check and the
+- Need-to-know access to tenant data is enforced by an admin role check and the audit-log review path.

 Source: docs/legal/DPA.md